wiktorkoscielny/react-ecommerce-graphql/README.md

 ## Fixes based on feedback
  - [x] Clicking green cart botton should add product to cart with first pre selected attribute values
- - [x] Routing not working correctly
+ - [x] Routing not working correctly\
    `I have followed these (instructions)[https://github.com/remix-run/react-router/blob/v2.5.2/docs/API.md#link]`
- - [x] Add to cart functionality does not work (redirects and shows white space) `I am not sure how the functionality of the 'add to cart' button does not work, because as they say it works for me, I tested this functionality with unit tests and on several browsers and everything seems to be working properly`
+ - [x] Add to cart functionality does not work (redirects and shows white space)\
+    `I am not sure how the functionality of the 'add to cart' button does not work, I checked this functionality and it seems to work fine`
  - [x] Out of stock should be accessible but impossible to buy
- - [x] Could not find product secondary images
+ - [x] Could not find product secondary images\
     `I am not sure if I understood the objection correctly, but in the endpoint I downloaded some products only have one picture`
     ![ss of the endpoint](./src/components/assets/product-gallery.png)